Washington County Public Schools

 Washington County Public Schools (WCPS) is a U.S. school system run for the residents of Washington County, Maryland.
 The central offices of WCPS are collectively known as the Washington County Board of Education, which is located on 10435 Downsville Pike in Hagerstown.
 The elected body responsible for budgeting consists of April Zentmeyer (President), Michael Guessford (Vice-President, Linda Murray, Victoria Beachley, Darrell Evans, Ashley McCusker, and Charles Burkett.
-On 1 July 2022, Dr. David T. Sovine began serving as superintendent of Washington County Public Schools.
+On 1 July 2022, David T. Sovine began serving as superintendent of Washington County Public Schools.

+History

+Gary Willow became the superintendent in 2026.